davi-mbatista/snowpack-starter/README.md

-# Starter
+# Snowpack starter
-A simple modern dev environment using Snowpack, Preact, Typescript, Jest, Playwrite, and Lighthouse
+A simple and modern dev environment using Snowpack, Preact, Typescript, Jest, Playwrite, and Lighthouse